 The ELM32x ICs are smart protocol translators that are frequently found in recent USB->OBD cables.
 Freediag partially

 supports these devices.
-Be aware that many so-called ELM32x cables use a cloned but not completely compatible
+Be aware that many so-called ELM32x adapters use a cloned but not completely compatible

 (*) Support for ISO14230 software layer, not for 24V vehicles.